 Community Detection in Random Graphs

-Vincent Counathe, Matthieu Dagès Expository note based on Vershynin's work on spectral methods for community detection using perturbation theory and concentration inequalities.
-[Link] |
+Vincent Counathe, Matthieu Dagès Expository note on spectral methods for community detection in random graphs.
+[Note] |

 |